Behind the Tech of SALT16

 Techniques Behind the Tech of SALT16

 A custom PC running Resolume Arena 5 drove the main visuals across all screens the majority of the time.
-We ran lyrics from Pro6 and fed the output into a Panasonic HS50 video switcher which allowed us to key the lyrics on top of the center LED wall signal coming from Resolume.
+We ran lyrics from Pro6 and fed the output into a Panasonic HS50 video switcher which allowed us to key the lyrics on top of the center LED wall signal for the Resolume footage.
 Two feeds went out to Barco 20k projectors which allowed us to projection map images onto custom 3D panels on either side of the stage.

 The stage design was based around the idea of clean and minimal.
 Keeping clean lines and less cable clutter on the deck itself was a big key.